Gestalt: Elevating customer success

 But, ultimately, customers want you to solve their problems.
 A 2012 Forrester study found that 63% of executives consider a salesperson who understands their business problems and offers a clear path to solving them to be valuable.”
 Unfortunately, these are the least commonly observed traits.

 According to CustomerThink’s 2017 survey, 56% of companies think their sales representatives exhibit these characteristics.
 That is encouraging, but it may not match buyer perceptions.
 Forrester has found huge gaps between seller and customer perceptions on four customer success issues — understanding customers’ business goals; quantifying value delivered; collaborating on sales goals; and helping with adoption challenges.

 How to solve customer problems

 The bottom line?
-Top management wants to focus on the customer, and believes that the strategy will pay off.
-But it’s difficult to translate that aspiration into day-to-day operations that makes this strategy come to life for the organisation and its customers.
+Top management wants to focus on customers and believes the strategy will pay off, but experience challenges in translating that aspiration into day-to-day operations that bring this strategy to life for the organisation and its customers.

 Leeya Hendricks (@LeeyaHendricks) is a chartered marketer, global marketing strategist, a digital driver and a Women in Tech leader.
 She joined Oracle South Africa in 2016 as marketing director SADC, responsible for leading integrated modern marketing strategies for the business across the southern African region, and is currently marketing director for the ECEMEA region, based at Oracle UK, responsible for driving digital strategy, demand generation and transforms portfolios to develop sustainable revenue growth.
 Leeya contributes the new monthly column “Gestalt”, about putting customer first for sustainable business success, to Marklives.